Understanding Arizona’s Homicide Laws

 - Negligent homicide

 To convict you of first-degree murder, the prosecutor must prove beyond a reasonable doubt that you knowingly and purposefully killed another human being.
 What this means is that the prosecutor must prove that you had the opportunity prior to the alleged killing to think about what you intended to do and proceeded to intentionally do it.
 Actually, the prosecutor need not prove that you killed the person right then.
-All (s)he need prove is that you intentionally injured the person to such an extent that he or she died as a result of those injuries.
+All (s)he needs to prove is that you intentionally injured the person to such an extent that he or she died as a result of those injuries.

 To convict you of second-degree murder, the prosecutor must prove that you intentionally killed another human being, but did so without any premeditation.
 In other words, second-degree murder happens on the spur of the moment.
 Nevertheless, the prosecutor must prove that you knew that your alleged actions could or would result in your alleged victim’s death.